-- 3.1.5.
-3.3.9.
-An FMIA securities settlement facility also should have comprehensive internal processes to help the board and senior management monitor and assess the adequacy and effectiveness of an FMI's a securities settlement facility's risk -management policies, procedures, systems, and controls.
-While business -line management serves as the first "line of defence,"defence', the adequacy of and adherence to control mechanisms should be assessed regularly through independent compliance programmesprograms and independent auditsexternal reviews.
-18 A robust internal audit function can provide an independent assessment of the effectiveness of an FMI'sa securities settlement facility's risk -management and control processes.
-An emphasis on the adequacy of controls by senior management and the board as well as internal audit can also help counterbalance a business -management culture that may favour business interests over establishing and adhering to appropriate controls.
+- 3.1.5 A securities settlement facility also should have comprehensive internal processes to help the board and senior management monitor and assess the adequacy and effectiveness of a securities settlement facility's risk management policies, procedures, systems and controls.
+While business line management serves as the first 'line of defence', the adequacy of and adherence to control mechanisms should be assessed regularly through independent compliance programs and independent external reviews.
+10 A robust internal audit function can provide an independent assessment of the effectiveness of a securities settlement facility's risk management and control processes.
+An emphasis on the adequacy of controls by senior management and the board as well as internal audit can also help counterbalance a business management culture that may favour business interests over establishing and adhering to appropriate controls.
 In addition, proactive engagement of audit and internal control functions when changes are under consideration can also be beneficial.
-Specifically, FMIssecurities settlement facilities that involve their internal audit function in pre-implementation reviews will often reduce their need to expend additional resources to retrofit processes and systems with critical controls that had been overlooked during initial design phases and construction efforts. - 3.2.
-A securities settlement facility should ensure that financial and other obligations imposed on participants under its risk management framework are proportional to the scale and nature of individual participants' activities. - 3.2.1.
-A securities settlement facility should ensure that it has sufficient risk controls and other arrangements in place to comply with the SSF Standards, and address any other systemic risk implications of its activities.
+Specifically, securities settlement facilities that involve their internal audit function in pre-implementation reviews will often reduce their need to expend additional resources to retrofit processes and systems with critical controls that had been overlooked during initial design phases and construction efforts. - 3.2 A securities settlement facility should ensure that financial and other obligations imposed on participants under its risk management framework are proportional to the scale and nature of individual participants' activities. - 3.2.1 A securities settlement facility should ensure that it has sufficient risk controls and other arrangements in place to comply with the SSF Standards, and address any other systemic risk implications of its activities.
 In accordance with a securities settlement facility's risk management framework, these arrangements may place financial and other obligations on participants, such as ex-ante agreed arrangements for the provision of liquid resources and allocations of uncovered losses or liquidity shortfalls (see SSF Standard 4 on credit risk, SSF Standard 6 on liquidity risk and SSF Standard 11 on participant default rules and procedures), or minimum operational requirements (see SSF Standard 14 on operational risk).
 Such obligations should be proportional to the nature and magnitude of the risk that individual participants' activities pose to the safety of the securities settlement facility.
 In general, obligations placed on a participant with limited or conservative activities should differ from those placed on a participant with extensive or risky activities.
-For the purposes of this Standard, financial obligations do not include minimum capital requirements for participants, which are dealt with under SSF Standard 15 on access and participation requirements. - 3.3.
-An FMIA securities settlement facility should provide incentives to participants and, where relevant, their customers to manage and contain the risks they pose to the FMI securities settlement facility. - 3.3.1.
-3.3.6.
-In establishing risk management policies, procedures and systems, a securities settlement facility should provide incentives to participants and, where relevant, their customers to manage and contain the risks they pose to the FMI-securities settlement facility.
-There are several ways in which an FMIa securities settlement facility may provide incentives.
-For example, an FMIa securities settlement facility could apply financial penalties to participants that fail to settle securities in a timely manner-or to repay intraday credit by the end of the operating day.
-Another example is the use of loss sharing arrangements proportionate to the
+For the purposes of this Standard, financial obligations do not include minimum capital requirements for participants, which are dealt with under SSF Standard 15 on access and participation requirements.